 VISIONS OF CALIBAN: ON CHIMPANZEES AND PEOPLE.
 By Dale Peterson and Jane Goodall.
 Boston: Houghton Mifflin.
 1993.
 367 pp., $22.95 (cloth).
 ISBN 0-395-53760-6.

 The review should include no other front matter (title, abstract, key words), headings, tables, or illustrations.
 Bibliographical citations should be avoided if possible.
 The reviewer's name and address should be placed at the end of the review.
 Submission of a book review does not guarantee its publication.

 Software and format.
-The recommended format for all illustration files is TIFF or TIF.
+The recommended format for all illustration files is TIF.
 JPG and JPEG format will not be accepted.
 EPS (with preview) is acceptable but not recommended.
 Do not submit native application formats.

 Resolution.
 Journal quality reproduction will require greyscale and color files at resolutions yielding approximately 300 ppi.
 Bitmapped line art should be submitted at resolutions yielding 600-1200 ppi.
 These resolutions refer to the output size of the file; if you anticipate that your images will be enlarged or reduced, resolutions should be adjusted accordingly.

 File names.
 Figure files should be given the 2- or 3-letter extension that identifies the file format used (i.e., .tif, .eps).